Kingston Frontenacs

-The Kingston Frontenacs are a junior ice hockey team in the Ontario Hockey League, based in Kingston, Ontario, Canada.
-The Frontenacs play home games at Leon's Centre, which opened in 2008.

-Team history predates the OHA, back to 1945, to a team known as the Kingston Victorias.
-This franchise was founded in the OHA in 1973–74, then known as the Kingston Canadians until 1987–88.
-The team was briefly known as the Kingston Raiders in 1988–89, and as the Frontenacs ever since.
+The Kingston Frontenacs are a Canadian major junior ice hockey team in the Ontario Hockey League, based in Kingston, Ontario.
+The Frontenacs play home games at Slush Puppie Place, which opened in 2008.
+The team's history predates the Ontario Hockey League, to a team known as the Kingston Victorias in 1945.
+This current Frontenacs franchise was founded in the Ontario Hockey Association in 1973–74, then known as the Kingston Canadians until 1987–88.
+The team was briefly known as the Kingston Raiders in 1988–89, and as the Frontenacs since.

 History

 The original Kingston Frontenacs were founded in 1897, named after Louis de Buade de Frontenac, governor of New France, who established Fort Frontenac on the site of present-day Kingston.
 The original Frontenacs were coached by James T. Sutherland, played in the intermediate division of the Ontario Hockey Association (OHA), and won the inaugural J. Ross Robertson Cup during the 1898–99 season.

 The Kingston Frontenacs had a junior ice hockey team in the OHA prior to World War I. This version of the Frontenacs won the J. Ross Robertson Cup in the 1910–11 season.
-National Hockey League alumni from this team are Alec Connell, Bill Cook, Allan Davidson and Flat Walsh.
+National Hockey League alumni from this team are Alec Connell, Bill Cook, Allan Davidson, and Flat Walsh.

 An Ontario Hockey Association (OHA) Sr. League team also existed from the 1910s to 1940s.
 National Hockey League alumni from this team are Mickey Blake, Glen Brydson, Bill Cook, Gus Giesebrecht, Doug Stevenson, Charles Stewart, Carl Voss and Flat Walsh.
 Some members of this team then formed an entry in the Ontario Veteran's Hockey League during World War II.
 National Hockey League alumni from this team are Hub Macey, Gus Marker, Walt McCartney and Ed Nicholson.